logsem/clutch/src/diffpriv/private_multiplicative_weights/gif/README.md

 the view, we should range twice each database to first find the global maximum and then to build the plots.
 We prefer clipping the axis based on `DB` which is fixed and who should be the histogram towards which tends `sDB`.

+# Illustration of the issue that comes with the lists implementation

+In [`heterogenous_database`](https://github.com/Pbi0/clutch/tree/pMW_formal/src/diffpriv/private_multiplicative_weights/gif/heterogenous_database/)link to the folder you can find several evolutions and the parameters associated.
+It illustrates the issue we encountered with the list implementation.